Human rights defenders are not terrorists, and their content is not propaganda

 In September, as part of the Advisory Network, WITNESS spoke to world leaders at the United Nations about the need to center the human rights both of those most affected by such content- such as the New Zealand Muslim community- and those affected by attempts to remove such content- such as Syrians and Yemenis.
 And in December, WITNESS attended an “Incident Response Workshop” in Wellington, New Zealand, to ensure that the human rights perspective is not ignored as the Christchurch call and other efforts move forward.

 Our work on the Christchurch call, the restructuring of the Global Internet Forum to Counter Terrorism, and European policy isn’t finished, and we expect to see even more dangerous proposals this year.
 Being embedded in this work provides us with many opportunities to highlight missing voices and suggest measures to make the conversation more inclusive.
 It also, unfortunately, provides us with countless opportunities to point out the bias embedded in this work.
 2020 will undoubtedly bring more often well-intentioned but incredibly dangerous proposals that will wrongly associate all human rights content from the Arabic speaking and Muslim world with terrorism and violent extremism.
-And as protests spread across the globe from Chile to Iran to Hong Kong, we are worried that even greater swathes of content will be caught up and improperly deleted- after all, it wouldn’t be the first time in history that people fighting for basic human rights are labeled as terrorists by those in power.
+And as protests spread across the globe from Chile to Iran, we are worried that even greater swathes of content will be caught up and improperly deleted- after all, it wouldn’t be the first time in history that people fighting for basic human rights are labeled as terrorists by those in power.

 We won’t stop until these biases are recognized and addressed, and companies and policymakers view human rights content as essential, instead of acceptable collateral damage in the “fight against terrorism.”